Neats29/Learn-Heroku/README.md

 And to deploy, checkout to the master branch and run:
 ```
 git push heroku master
+heroku open (to view the app in the browser)
 ```

 > That was so easy, why did you tell me not to do it on Friday afternoon?